oracle-cne/ocne/doc/end-to-end/ock.md

 `bootVolumeContainerImage: myregistry.com/ocne/ock` in your defaults file or cluster configuration.

-### The Ostree Native Container Image - out/1.30/archive.tar and myregistry.com/ocne/ock-ostree:1.30
+### The OSTree Native Container Image - out/1.30/archive.tar and myregistry.com/ocne/ock-ostree:1.30

 This file is an Open Container Initiative container image archive that contains the ostree native container image with the same bits that are installed on the